Algafix/OSNMA/README.md

 different configurations and events of the OSNMA protocol.
 The data used by this tests was recorded on the OSNMA Internal and Public Test Phases (2020 - 2022).

-The tests can be run by executing the file `receiver_test.py` under `tests/` folder.
-Keep in mind that this execution may take a while, since each test comprises several hours of satellite data.
+To run the test is recommended to use the Python framework `pytest`, although they can be run calling the traditional Python interpreter.
+Keep in mind that this execution may take a few minutes, since each test comprises several hours of satellite data.

 By default, all tests are executed with `info` logging level on the file handler.
 That is, the log files will contain the maximum amount of information.
 This log files are stored under the folder `tests/test_logs`.
 For each sub-test (in this case, for each scenario) a subfolder is created with the name format `logs_YYYYmmdd_HHMMSS`.
-Finally, the log files are stored inside their respective subfolder.

-To run the test is recommended to use the Python framework `pytest`, although they can be run calling the traditional Python interpreter.

 ### Pytest